sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 flow.
 They are defined in page-specific SomePage.duck.js files and exported through _src/containers/pageDataLoadingAPI.js_.

-### How FTW renders a route with routeConfiguration.js
+### How SWT renders a route with routeConfiguration.js

 The route configuration is used in _src/app.js_.
 For example, **ClientApp** defines **BrowserRouter** and gives it a child component (**Routes**) that gets the configuration as _routes_ property.

-Here's a simplified _app.js_ code that renders client-side FTW app:
+Here's a simplified _app.js_ code that renders the client-side SWT app:

 ```jsx
 import { BrowserRouter } from 'react-router-dom';